-Annual Fiscal Year Report on Type and Amount of Compensatory Options Awarded to Students Called to Military Service per Act 85 of 2005

-Due September 1 for the Previous Fiscal Year Arkansas Department of Higher Education
+Arkansas Department of Higher Education Annual Fiscal Year Report on Type and Amount of Compensatory Options Awarded to Students Called to Military Service per Act 85 of 2005 Due September 1 for the Previous Fiscal Year

-Compensatory C Compensatory Options per Act 85 of 2005, SECTION 1 1005, SECTION 1 Fiscal-Year: Fre Institution: Complete Refund At Least One (1) Year to Complete One (1) Semester at the Amount of Proportionate oportionate 10 to 10000 Report Completed by: and Course Work after Student's Institution where Student's Refund of Room, Boa and Other Fees om, Board, er Fees Repurchased Textbooks Textbooks Date: Y Cellelal rees Deactivation Attendance was Interrupted Act 85 of 2005, SECTION 1: (c)(1)(A) (c)(1)(B) (c)(1)(C)(i) (d)(1) 1) (e) Student Name SSN/ Identification Number See Page xx for valid ssn's.
-If this option was selected, specify amount refunded If this option was If this option was selected, selected, specify Yes specify amount.
-Did student rent institutional housing?
+Compensatory Options per Act 85 of 2005, SECTION 1 Fiscal-Year: Institution: Report Completed by: Date: Complete Refund of Tuition and General Fees At Least One (1) Year to Complete Course Work after Student's Deactivation Free Tuition for One (1) Semester at the Institution where Student's Attendance was Interrupted Amount of Proportionate Refund of Room, Board, and Other Fees (d)(1) Amount Student Received for Repurchased Textbooks Act 85 of 2005, SECTION 1: (c)(1)(A) (c)(1)(B) (c)(1)(C)(i) Student Name SSN/ Identification Number See Page xx for valid ssn's.
+If this option was selected, Did student rent institutional housing?
 Specify Yes or No Amount of Refund Does institution have repurchase policy?
 Specify Yes or No Amount Refunded